na-na-hi/renget/archive/elysianrealm.md

 Time | Sigil
 ------ | ------
-Start | Forbidden Seed/Boundless Logos
+Start | Forbidden Seed/ It Will Be Written
-1st Shop | Rainbow of Absence /Boundless Logos
+1st Shop | Rainbow of Absence / It Will Be Written
 16F | Ruined Legacy/Boundless Logos

 ##->Ego Signets<-